 These high operational costs can deter new market entrants and slow expansion, especially in emerging markets.
 Smaller businesses may struggle to compete with established brands that can leverage economies of scale.
 To mitigate these challenges, spa and salon owners are increasingly adopting strategies such as bulk purchasing, energy-efficient equipment, and efficient scheduling to optimize costs.

 The men's grooming sector is experiencing rapid expansion, driven by evolving consumer attitudes and increased awareness of self-care.
-In 2025, the global men's grooming products market is projected to reach USD 132.74 billion, with a compound annual growth rate (CAGR) of 6.58% from 2025 to 2030.
+In 2025, the global men's grooming products market is projected to reach USD 132.74 billion, with a compound annual growth rate (CAGR) of 6.58% from 2026–2031.
 This growth is fueled by a surge in demand for skincare, haircare, and beard care products, as well as premium grooming services.
 Companies are capitalizing on this trend by offering specialized services tailored to men.

 This growing segment presents significant opportunities for businesses to innovate and cater to the evolving needs of male consumers, positioning themselves as leaders in the expanding men's grooming market.